vrchatapi/vrchatapi-java/docs/WorldsApi.md

 Get World by ID

 Get information about a specific World.
+Works unauthenticated but when so will always return &#x60;0&#x60; for certain fields.

 ### Example
 ```java